Aasif Mandvi: Early

 Mandvi played Melchior in On the Razzle by Tom Stoppard at the Williamstown Theatre Festival and appeared in the docudrama Guantanamo: Honor Bound to Defend Freedom at the Culture Project.
-In 2012 Mandvi starred in Disgraced at Lincoln Center's Claire Tow Theater.
-He played the lead role of Amir, a Pakistani American lawyer struggling with his identity and Islam in the drama by Ayad Akhtar.
-The play went on to win the 2013 Pulitzer Prize for Drama.
-Mandvi was nominated for a Lucille Lortel Award for his role.
+In 2012, Mandvi starred in Disgraced at Lincoln Center's Claire Tow Theater.
+He played the lead role of Amir, a Pakistani- American lawyer struggling with his identity and Islam in the drama by Ayad Akhtar.
+The play won the 2013 Pulitzer Prize for Drama.
+Mandvi was nominated for a Lucille Lortel Award for his performance.

 Television

 Mandvi made his television debut as a doorman at the Miami Biltmore Hotel in the episode "Line of Fire" of the series Miami Vice.
-He has appeared in television shows including ER, The Sopranos, Sex and the City, CSI, Oz, Ed, The Bedford Diaries, Jericho, Sleeper Cell and various editions of Law & Order, including Criminal Intent, Special Victims Unit and Trial by Jury.
-He was the book reader for audio editions of Salman Rushdie's Shalimar the Clown (2005) and V. S. Naipaul's Magic Seeds (2004).
-In 2011 he appeared in Taco Bell commercials.
+He has appeared in television shows including ER, The Sopranos, Sex and the City, CSI: Crime Scene Investigation, Oz, Ed, The Bedford Diaries, Jericho, Sleeper Cell and various editions of Law & Order, including Criminal Intent, Law & Order: Special Victims Unit and Trial by Jury.